-The Gilgit-Baltistan (Northern Areas) of Pakistan are a rocky wilderness of 27000 Sq.
+The Gilgit-Baltistan (Northern Areas) of Pakistan is a rocky wilderness of 27000 Sq.
 Miles (about 68000 Sq.
 Km) containing the biggest cluster of majestic mountains anywhere in the world and the biggest glaciers anywhere outside the polar region.
 The mighty Himalayas come advancing into this region from India, Tibet and Nepal and north of them spread the more localized but still majestic Karakoram Range, both heading northwest while in between flows the mighty Indus River.
-Along the Indus are many lovely valleys along side the main river and in the path of its tributaries.
+Along the Indus are many lovely valleys alongside the main river and in the path of its tributaries

 Khaplu (35° 10′ 0 N, 76° 19′ 60 E, altitude 2,560m) is the capital town of the Ghangche District of northern Pakistan.
 Lying 103 km (64 miles) east of Skardu town, it was the second-largest kingdom in old Baltistan.
 It guarded the trade route to Ladakh along the Shyok River.
 Sailing the most important and beautiful place of Whole District Ghanche the Largest Forest plantation of Baltistan and the Cricket Stadium with side a beautiful Lake, and also you can find there fruit nursery in the central of Ghanche and many more…………….